Szczecin

 Stargard Szczecinski

-The city of Stargard Szczecinski is one of Western Pomerania’s oldest cities.
-It can be dated to the 700-800s.
-A castle was built relatively quickly by the nearby river, Ina, to defend the city with its good location.
-You can still see many parts of the impressive city walls from the 1200-1400s as well as the cozy city center.
+Stargard Szczecinski is one of West Pomerania’s oldest towns.
+It has been dated to the 700-800s.
+A castle was built relatively quickly on the nearby river, Ina, to defend the city from its central location as a trade center between the cities of Sanok and Wolin, as well as between present day Szczecin and Kołobrzeg.

 Ueckermünde, Germany